-Parking areas with 50 or more parking spaces shall provide a minimum of one parking space dedicated to electric vehicles for every 50 parking spaces provided on-site.
-Electric vehicle parking spaces shall not count toward the maximum allowed number of parking spaces.
+Parking areas with 50 or more parking spaces shall provide a minimum of one parking space dedicated to electric vehicles for every 25 parking spaces provided on-site.
+The provision of three or fewer electric vehicle parking spaces shall not count toward the maximum allowed number of parking spaces.
+The provision of four or more electric vehicle parking spaces shall count toward the maximum allowed number of parking spaces.
 The electric vehicle parking space shall be: